CAMPSITE ACTIVITIES-Watch this section for updates!

 free book on Hebrew grammar!

-and worship at third hour (10am) and ninth hour (4pm) at the tabernacle.
+and worship at third hour (10am) in the conference room and the ninth hour (4pm) at the tabernacle.

 Readings at the